ccfontes/eg/README.md

 Now use `eg`, `ge`, `ge` anywhere you want to create new tests!

 PS - This functionality is only supported in Clojure.

-When writing the assertion, *don't cares* enable us to spend less time doing fillers, and the reader is able to better understand the focus of the assertion.

 It's possible to run only selected tests by using metadata `^:focus` on `eg` or `ge`:
 ```clj